SunDevilRocketry/sdec/README.md

 <p>write: Write data to the flash chip</p>
 <p>read: Read data from the flash chip</p>
 <p>erase: Erase the entire flash chip</p>
+<p>extract: extract all data from the flash chip and export to a text file</p>
 <p>help: Shows supported subcommands, options, and descriptions</p>
 <p>Options:
     <ul>